Background

 The Middle Fork Stream Network.

-In the Figure above, there are two subnetworks from MF_Streams (black lines).
+In the figure above, there are two subnetworks from MF_Streams (black lines).
 Point features from MF_obs (blue dots) and MF_pred1km (purple dots) are found on both networks, while MF_CapeHorn point features (yellow dots) are only found on one of the two networks.
-In SSN2, the observed data in MF_obs are used to build statistical models and make predictions at the locations in MF_pred1km and MF_CapeHorn.

 The Landscape Network

-SSNbler makes use of a data structure called a Landscape Network (LSN), which is a type of graph used to represent spatial context and relationships with additional geographic information (Theobald et al. 2006).
+‘SSNbler’ makes use of a data structure called a Landscape Network (LSN), which is a type of graph used to represent spatial context and relationships with additional geographic information (Theobald et al., 2006).
 In a LSN, streams are represented as a collection of directed edges, where the directionality is determined by the digitized direction of the line features.
 Nodes are located at the end points of edges (i.e., end nodes) and represent topologic breaks in the edges.
-For a more detailed description of the LSN, see E. E. Peterson and Ver Hoef (2014).
+For a more detailed description of the LSN, see Peterson & Ver Hoef (2014).

 There are four topologically valid node categories in a LSN: